Research-Intensive Course Mini-Grants

-Recipients of a Fall 2021 Research-Intensive Course Mini-Grant will develop a larger assignment or course plan that challenges students to develop their research and creative skills, receive $500, and get support from the Center through workshops and advising.
+Recipients of Research-Intensive Course Mini-Grants develop a larger assignment that challenges students to develop their research and creative skills, receive $500, and get support from the Center through workshops and advising.

 Research-Intensive Course Mini-Grants provide support to instructors interested in incorporating more intensive research and creative projects into their undergraduate classes.
 Class projects envisioned by instructors should push students further in the Research/Creative Cycle than would normally be expected of the typical student enrolled in the course.
 These could be semester-long research projects, or shorter, more focused, units of a class that build research skills.
 The goal of this program is to increase the number of students who have the opportunity to have a research experience at KU, as well as to provide professional development opportunities for faculty interested in expanding their teaching toolbox.

 Grant recipients will participate in an online workshop prior to the start of the semester, and will also do some prep work before that meeting.
 Recipients will be required to submit an assignment or teaching tool that will be available to other instructors after teaching the course.
 See the "Expectations" tab below for more details.

 Grant recipients will receive $500 at the beginning of the semester that could be for the instructor's own personal use or to support the course itself.
 Funds can be processed through payroll or transferred to a departmental account.
 If the instructor decides to use the funds for the course, funds could be used for things such as:

 - a class trip to visit an archive, field site, etc.

 - paying a graduate or undergraduate research consultant to assist with the class and guide students on their projects.
 The grant recipient would select these students and hire them as hourly employees to assist with the course.